TrumpForUSA/HowTrumpWins2020/README.md

 > Both parents are eligible to receive ***TPL*** funds, while single parents will be eligible for an extended period of six months after the birth of a child.

 ### *Disaster Preparedness - USA READY*
 A federal program requiring citizens and the government work together to ensure the nation is ready to handle any crisis.
-Individual households will be required to keep a 60 day supply of shelf-stable food for all occupants, in addition to 100 gallons of potable water.
+Individual households will be required to keep a 60 day supply of shelf-stable food (and basic supplies such as toilet paper and medicine) for all occupants, in addition to 100 gallons of potable water.

+> ***TUC*** will provide for longer prescription medication refills to ensure an adequate supply is always on hand for emergencies.

 ### *War On Drugs*